metadata toggle

 Use during pregnancy, lactation or lay

-The safety of tilmicosin has not been established in boars used for breeding purposes.
+The safety of the veterinary medicinal product has not been established during pregnancy.
+Do not use in breeding animals.

 Interaction with other medicinal products and other forms of interaction